keenan560/pokedex/README.md

 - Click on a Pokemon and view their details page.
 - Change the name of your selected Pokemon and search for it using its new name.

+## Logic
+Since the application does not have a lot of features I did not find it necessary to use a state management library like Redux or React's out of the box Contex API.
+Instead I was able to apply useState and useEffect hooks with React Natvigation's params passing capabilities.

 ## Tech Stack

 - React Native